xrax/LABMenu/README.md

 ## To Consider

 - You must create a viewController as containerViewController.
-Then you must use the pushViewController function to push a new viewController into MenuController, or onBackClick to go back to the previous one.
+Then you must use the pushViewController function to push a new viewController into LABMenuContainer, or onBackClick to go back to the previous one.
 - To add a menu button you must call setMenuButton function in the containerViewController.
 - In containerViewController you must add the first (root) viewController using pushViewController function.
-- MenuController verifies that a viewController to push its not already in the current queue.
+- LABMenuContainer verifies that a viewController to push its not already in the current queue.
 All viewControllers must have a viewController class as owner.

 ## Contribution